Want to learn how to turn $40,000 into $750,000 with just one rental property?

 - Real estate can provide steady cash flow.
 Would you rather have a $100,000 asset that reliably gives you a dividend of $500 per month, or a $100,000 asset that is subject to the whims of the market – up $10,000 one day and down $20,000 the next?
 Especially as you get closer to retirement, knowing you have a steady income you can rely on is an important benefit.

 - Real estate provides a hedge against inflation.
 Since you own real property, it will generally hold its value in an inflationary environment, as opposed to stocks or bonds.
 Over the long term, real estate has reliably kept pace with inflation.
 And one thing that doesn’t increase with inflation is your mortgage payment.
 While rents and property values continue to rise, your mortgage payment stays the same.
 At 3% inflation, after 20 years rents would have almost doubled while your mortgage payment stays the same!

 Cons of Real Estate Investing

 - Real estate is a long-term investment.
 Part of the reason for the good returns in real estate is that it is an illiquid investment.
 Selling a property can take months, and it comes with high transaction costs.
 You should only invest with money you don’t need for at least 5-10 years.

 - Real estate often requires a lot of cash.
-Even with a mortgage, many people don’t have $20-50,000 lying around to purchase a property.
+Even with a mortgage, many people don’t have $20-50,000 in liquid net worth lying around to purchase a property.
 There are ways around this, and you can learn how to invest in real estate with no money, but for the average investor it can be more work than it’s worth.